aburgy-93/NutritionTracker/ProjectPlan.md

 - [ ] Implement authentication with AWS Cognito.
 - [ ] Set up Authentication in the indie project (more tasks coming for this)
 - [ ] Update project config files for AWS as needed

-### Week 9 (Start of the team project)
-#### Checkpoint 3 is Due: Deployed to AWS, at least one JSP that displays data from the database is implemented,
-authentication implemented, add AWS deployed app link to indie project list in student repo.
-- [ ] Double-check all checkpoint 3 items (above) are complete and visible in github.

 ### Week 15
 - [ ] Implement Feedback from Week 14 review